 1/4 teaspoon freshly ground black pepper

-1 Cup cherry tomatoes, halved
+1 Cup cherry tomatoes

 1 Cup cucumber, peeled and thinly sliced